9 Quick Tips to Stretch Thanksgiving Dinner

 Slice it and halve the slices, as described above.
 Then, take stock of additional items you have on hand that might supplement the protein entree.

 Look for turkey alternatives in your freezer.
-Chicken cutlets are perfect, as you can thaw and prepare them quickly.
+Chicken cutlets are a perfect time-saving protein, as you can thaw and prepare them quickly in your electric pressure cooker.

-Don’t hesitate to offer alternative protein entrees in addition to turkey on your festive buffet table.
+Don’t hesitate to offer alternative protein entrees in addition to turkey on your festive buffet table – there should be no judgements or complaints coming from any last-minute guests!

 5. Stuffing Stretchers

 Cube the bread and toast it lightly under the broiler.
-Combine with already prepared stuffing, adding water or stock (turkey, chicken, or veggie) to moisten.
+Combine with your already-prepared stuffing, adding water or stock (turkey, chicken, or veggie) to moisten the mixture.

-If you don’t have any bread, crackers or a low-sugar breakfast cereal may be crumbled and added to increase stuffing volume.
+If you don’t have any bread, crumble and add plain or simply seasoned crackers or low-sugar breakfast cereal like cornflakes to increase the stuffing volume.

-Grab your skillet and saute chopped leftover vegetables with diced celery and onion for more tasty additions.
+You can also grab a skillet, and saute chopped leftover vegetables with diced celery and onion for tasty additions.

-Do you have some leftover cooked breakfast sausages?
+Do you have some cooked breakfast sausages in the fridge?
 Crumble them and mix them in.
-Even some cold-cut ham lightly browned and shredded makes a great add-in.
+Even some cold-cut ham that is lightly browned and shredded makes a great add-in.

 6. Vegetable Variations

-If you were planning to serve each of your original six guests a baked sweet potato, that’s an easy stretch.
-Serve mashed instead.
-Mixing in milk and butter increases the quantity nicely.
+If you were planning to serve each of your original six guests a baked sweet potato, that’s an easy stretch – serve the sweet potatoes mashed instead!

-Alternatively, you may like this recipe for sweet potato hash, a dish that may be extended quite easily with the addition of cubed white or gold potatoes.
+Alternatively, you can try this recipe for sweet potato hash, a dish that can be effortlessly extended with the addition of cubed white or gold potatoes.

-Fresh or frozen broccoli, cauliflower, carrots, beets, celery, potatoes, and the like may be cut into bite-size pieces to maximize the number of servings.
-Throw them in with the turkey and remove when fork tender.
+Cut fresh broccoli, cauliflower, carrots, beets, celery, potatoes, and the like into bite-size pieces to maximize the number of servings.
+Toss them on a baking sheet with olive oil and freshly cracked salt and pepper, place it in the oven as you are roasting the turkey, and remove from the baking sheet when they are fork-tender.

 7. Cranberry Cousins

-If you are low on cranberry sauce, offer additional chutney-type fruit sauces that go well with poultry.
-Try apricot preserves dotted with cloves, or maybe a tangy peach and corn salsa.
+If you are low on canned cranberry sauce, offer additional chutney-type fruit sauces that go well with poultry.
+Serve our mango chutney or cranberry chutney that you canned earlier this month!

 8. Bread Bonanza